wp-plugins/ose-firewall/readme.txt

 = MOST POWERFUL WORDPRESS SECURITY PLUGIN =
 Centrora Security is a new plugin that modified from OSE Firewall Security.
 A WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection, and security vulnerabilities.

-= New features in v3.0: =
+= New features in v4.3: =
 * Enhancement: Improved Backend User Interface
 * Enhancement: Re-designed Virus Scanning Engine, virus scanner is now 20x faster
-* Enhancement: Improved Backend User Interface
-* New: Added Database Backup function
-* New: Central Security Management Integration with Centrora Panel
-* New: Added File Upload Scanning function
 * New: Added Google Authenticator (2 step authentication) function
+* New: Added MainWP Support
+* New: Added Daily Automatic Virus Scanning

 = Customer Support =
 If you need help in using Centrora Security™ plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.centrora.com/support-center/">Click here for help.</a>